yossing-audatic/noisy_speech_test_sets/WHAMVox/index.md

 ## Code

-Code and instructions to recreate or modify the test datasets is available on our corresponding Github page [here](https://github.com/yossing-audatic/noisy_speech_test_sets/blob/main/WHAMVox)
+Code and instructions to recreate or modify the test datasets is available on our corresponding [Github page](https://github.com/yossing-audatic/noisy_speech_test_sets/blob/main/WHAMVox).
+Please follow the instructions in the [README](https://github.com/yossing-audatic/noisy_speech_test_sets/blob/main/WHAMVox/README.md).

 ## Citation
 WHAMVox was compiled by [Audatic](https://audatic.ai/).